-During the summer of 2013, we investigated how to use a 3D printer, applying mathematical ideas to data sets to print a variety of objects.
-Links on this page will lead you to a primer that we have written on 3D printing for mathematics professors and their students.
-In the primer, we will describe a number of projects that can be completed with a 3D printer.
-For many of the projects, we utilize Mathematica to design objects that mathematicians may be interested in printing.
+During the summer of 2013, Melissa Sherman-Bennett, Sylvanna Krawczyk, and Prof. Edward Aboufadel investigated how to use a 3D printer, applying mathematical ideas to data sets to print a variety of objects.
+Links on this page will lead you to a primer that was written on 3D printing for mathematics professors and their students.
+In the primer is the description of a number of projects that can be completed with a 3D printer.
+For many of the projects, Mathematica is used to design objects that mathematicians may be interested in printing.
 Included in the projects that are described is a method to acquire data from an XBox Kinect.
+After summer 2013, Prof. Aboufadel continued to work in this area, and papers and files are included below.

 A Brief Selection of Interesting Mathematically-Connected 3D Printing Links